 This is because they don’t have as much calcium chloride added to keep them firm.
 Though, they are often better than store-bought, which are picked under-ripe or just don’t have a robust tomato flavor.
 Their top brand for taste is Muir Glen Organic Tomatoes.

-Simple is the operant word here this angel hair marinara…
+Simple is the operant word here for this angel hair marinara…

 One thing about adding carrots to this basil marinara sauce is that it makes the sauce a little less red with a slightly more orange tint, but they do add sweetness.

 These light and healthy plant-based recipes are a must-try: